 The fourth-year curriculum involves advanced architectural design in elective studio courses as well as graduate level seminars in architectural theory, technology, professional concerns, urban studies, and digital media.
 In the fourth year of study, emphasis is placed on the relationship of architecture to the urban environment, both locally and globally.
-Students will spend one semester at the Tulane City Center, studying in one of the many programs ranging from urban design, to housing, to design/build.
+Students will spend one semester at the Albert and Tina Small Center for Collaborative Design, studying in one of the many programs ranging from urban design, to housing, to design/build.
 In the fourth-year, students will also have the opportunity for international study through various programs ranging from one week to full semester abroad programs in Europe, Latin America and Asia.
 Upper level study is intended to be diverse and includes many electives intended to provide significant opportunities for study within architecture as well as in the liberal arts and sciences.

 In the fifth year of study, students will develop an advanced thesis through research, analysis and design in one of four curricular streams.

 Transfer students with previous college work but without any background in architecture may take an intensive summer curriculum as the equivalent of first-year.
 The intensive summer program includes no English or general electives because previous college work is a prerequisite.
 For such students, the Bachelor of Architecture as a first college degree may then be obtained in four additional years.